West Street, Port Colborne, Ontario

 This mutual attraction between Canada and Holland started with the liberation of the Low country by Canadian troops.
 In the above photo you have a physical manifestation in the heart of our tulip festival of the famous photo showing a Dutch man celebrating the liberation with not one, but two hats!!
 The starvation and tyranny were finally over.

 Later in life I would live in London’s Eastend, just a few hundred kilometres from the tulip fields of Holland.
-My cockney landlady, Ada, would become a second grandmother to me and recount the horrors of the Blitz.
+My cockney landlady, Ada, would become my third grandmother and recount the horrors of the Blitz.
 In the Spring, I would labour in her old “Victory” garden, not for desperately needed food but this time to tend her colourful roses and tulips which she thoroughly enjoyed.

 ADA & ME, BACK IN THE DAY, EAST LONDON